 Dean of the School of Business and Humanities

-Dr. Kim Martin Long is the founding dean of the School of Business and Humanities at Delaware Valley College, filling the last of the top administrative posts in a restructuring that is a precursor to achieving university status.
+Dr. Kim Martin Long is the founding dean of the School of Business and Humanities at Delaware Valley University, filling the last of the top administrative posts in a restructuring that was a precursor to achieving university status.

 As associate dean of arts and sciences at Shippensburg University, a position she held since 2006, Dr. Long oversaw the coordination of the academic schedule; served as the college’s facilities coordinator, was responsible for coordinating logistics of a recent $7 million renovation of the art building; and served on a task force to create and implement a new student registration and orientation process.
 She also served as the co-chair, with a faculty member, of the General Education Council and managed, with the School of Business, two interdisciplinary degrees in leadership and management.